VaibhavDabral11/React-js/README.md

 ### Hooks In React :

-1. useState : use to change the state() of the component .
+1. [useState](https://github.com/VaibhavDabral11/usestate-in-react) : use to change the state(data) of the component.

-2. useEffect : use to fetch the data from the endpoint .
+2. useEffect : use to fetch the data from the endpoint.

-3. useContext
+3. useContext(parent class to child class to transfer data)

 In ReactJS, the `useContext` hook is used to access context values from a parent component in a child component without the need to pass props down through intermediary components.

 Here's an example of how to use useContext: